Douglas Lee LaMalfa

 U.S. Representative and Fourth-Generation Rice Farmer

 Douglas Lee LaMalfa, a dedicated public servant and fourth-generation rice farmer, passed away on January 6, 2026, at the age of 65.
-His death, occurring during emergency surgery following a medical emergency at his home in Chico, California, marked the end of a distinguished career in both state and federal politics.
+His death, occurring during emergency surgery following a medical emergency at his home in Richvale, California, marked the end of a distinguished career in both state and federal politics.
 LaMalfa was widely respected for his steadfast advocacy for California's rural North State and his pragmatic approach to complex issues.

 Born on July 2, 1960, in Oroville, California, LaMalfa's roots were deeply embedded in the agricultural landscape he would later champion.
 He graduated from Biggs High School in 1978 and earned a bachelor's degree in agricultural business from Cal Poly, San Luis Obispo, in 1982.
 This background as a rice farmer provided him with unique insights into the challenges faced by rural communities, shaping his political priorities throughout his career.